-6 his father-in-law, Jethro.
+his father-in-law, Jethro.
 Jethro (also called Reuel) is mentioned in the Bible as a priest, and Moses does marry one of his daughters (Exodus 2:16-21; 3:1; 18:2).
 But the Bible has no information about this ordination, and the rest of the names in verses 7-12 cannot be identified with anyone in the Bible.
 In other words, this information is new and unique, but the point is that Moses can trace his priesthood back to God himself (through Esaias), as can Abraham (through Adam).

-12 Esaias received it under the hand of God.
-It probably doesn't mean to be literally ordained by God's hands on his head, but rather through an authorized servant.6 The parallel with Melchizedek and Abraham is important (v.
+Esaias received it under the hand of God.
+It probably doesn't mean to be literally ordained by God's hands on his head, but rather through an authorized servant.
+The parallel with Melchizedek and Abraham is important (v.
 14).
 In the JST, Abraham was blessed by Melchizedek, and we learn here that Abraham was ordained by him.
-So likewise Esaias was blessed by Abraham, which probably also means 'received the priesthood from him.'
+Likewise, Esaias was blessed by Abraham, which probably also means 'received the priesthood from him.'
+Esaias is related to the name Isaiah, though this man and the prophet Isaiah are not at all the same person.

-14 Abraham received the priesthood from Melchizedek.
-Joseph Smith had learned much about Melchizedek from his translation of Genesis 14, including that he blessed Abraham, did miraculous things, and was a high priest after the order of Enoch, which was after the order of the Son of God.7 Now he learned that Melchizedek also gave the high priesthood to Abraham.
+Abraham received the priesthood from Melchizedek.
+Joseph Smith had learned much about Melchizedek from his translation of Genesis 14, including that he blessed Abraham, did miraculous things, and was a high priest after the order of Enoch, which was after the order of the Son of God.
+Now he learned that Melchizedek also gave the priesthood to Abraham, and that Melchizedek was descended from Noah.